codethat-vivek/2048/README.md

 ########################################################################################################
 How to play -

 Use the keys - 'W', 'S', 'A'.
-'D' for up, down, left, right movement of the slides.
+'D' for up, down, left and right movement of the slides.
 Try to combine the siides in such a way to make the mubmer 2048.
 Enjoy!